parthdholakiya/Twitter_hate_project/README.md

 Train a fasttext model, it expects labels to be specified with __label__ prefix.
 We will just create a third column in the dataframe that has __label__ as well as the Tweets

-Pre-processing

-  Remove punctuation

-  Remove extra space

-  Make the entire sentence lower case
+#### After performing Pre-processing steps like Remove punctuation, remove extra space, Make the entire sentence lower case tweets data looks like this.

-#### After cleaning and preprocessing Tweets data

 "__label__none_hate user user thanks for lyft credit i can't use cause they don't offer wheelchair vans in pdx disapointed getthanked"